vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > First, he misidentifies the selective criterion in Darwinism, the standard by which natural selection selects: this is reproduction, not survival, and emphatically not the organism’s own coming-into-existence, as in the Zarathustra passage (John Richardson - Nietzsche's New Darwinism (2004))

 Nietzsche wished to elevate human, but his vision was too much about a singular relativistic man lost high in the mountains like his Zarathustra.
-His writing seems often emotional.
+His writing seems often emotional and over-focused on aestheticism.
 Still, there are some redeeming parts, and he probably suffered the poorer health than Reade.

 ### William Winwood Reade